Stankevitsch-S/JTrain/README.md

 On launch, a Jeopardy! clue from any category will be delivered.
 Near-miss answers can be seen by clicking "Show Hints", potentially helpful metadata such as Jeopardy! round, value, and show airdate can be seen by clicking "More Info", and the answer can be seen by clicking "Show Answer".
 Revealing the answer will also allow for a new clue to be loaded.<br>

-To filter for specific categories, values, and/or show types, click on customize, select all appropriate filters, and click "Save changes".
+To filter for specific categories, values, and/or show types, click on customize, select all appropriate filters, and click "Save Changes".

 ## Contents